What is the Tomb of the Prophet Jonah?

 In 1954, some construction work created a window for a limited excavation by Muhammad Ali Mustafa and the Iraqi Department of Antiquities, which uncovered an ancient retaining wall with a cylinder inscription of Esarhaddon inside.
 They also uncovered a massive 35 meter wide gatehouse.
 At the bottom of the tell they found watering troughs labeled “belonging to the palace of Sennacherib.”
 Further work was carried out from 1988 to 1990 by David Stronach from the University of California at Berkeley before the Gulf War cut off American access to Iraqi sites.
 The results have not yet been published, but available photographs show a number of giant bull colossi and sculptures.
 They confirm the inscriptions describing a major structure built on the site.

 The palace was renovated and expanded by Esarhaddon (681-669 BC), and renovated again by Ashurbanipal (669-627).
 It was destroyed during the Sack of Nineveh in 612 BC.
 But extensive excavation has always been impossible, because sometime in the early Christian period a church was built on top of the tell.
-In the thirteenth century John the Lame, the patriarch of the Assyrian church in Mosul, was buried at the site.
+At the end of the seventh century AD the Christian Patriarch Henanisho I took up residence there after being deposed from his post, imprisoned, and thrown off a cliff by his captors.
+Crippled for life, he would be buried at the site upon his death in AD 701.
+The church was renovated by the Patriarch Sargis in the late ninth century.
 At some point, and it is not at all clear when, the tradition seems to have developed that the tell and the church on top of it marked the grave of the Biblical prophet Jonah.

 In the Biblical Book of Jonah the prophet was sent to prophesy not to Israelites but to the people of Nineveh, and as a result Jonah has always been especially venerated in the Assyrian Church of the East.
 The church became a holy place for Assyrian Christians.